 Martin opened with the history ultrasonic technology use in gas flow measurements.
 The initial promise was no major upstream piping or flow conditioners, unlimited turndown, no maintenance, and no pressure drop across the meter.
 The reality was flow conditioners were required which introduced blockage and pressure drops.
 Minimal maintenance was also required.

 The initial applications for offshore oil & gas production platforms with widely varying flow rates.
-With the development of the Daniel 3418 ultrasonic gas meter now meets most of the initial promises except for the unlimited turndown which is not achievable due to limitations in the physics.
+With the development of the Rosemount 3418 ultrasonic gas meter now meets most of the initial promises except for the unlimited turndown which is not achievable due to limitations in the physics.

 AGA 9 2007 has added installations with no flow conditioner required and reduced upstream piping.
 Also, with the development of sealed ultrasonic sensors.